 There are many grants and scholarships available from outside sources.
 We recommend that students check with their church, local businesses and organizations, as well completing an online search.
-Three excellent websites for finding scholarships are www.CollegeforTN.org, www.careerinfonet. org/scholarshipsearch/, and http://studentaid.ed.gov.
+Three excellent websites for finding scholarships are tn.gov/collegepays, careerinfonet.org/scholarshipsearch/, and studentaid.ed.gov.
 Avoid scams; never pay for help to find funding for college, don't pay for someone to complete the FAFSA, and never pay anything, including an application fee for a scholarship.